 - 14.1 The Safeguarding Partnership must make arrangements to allow all schools and colleges in the local area to be fully engaged, involved and included.
-If named as a relevant agency, schools and colleges are under a statutory duty to cooperate with the published arrangements. - 14.2 To achieve this, the following arrangement is proposed. - 14.3 One representative will be nominated by schools and colleges for membership of the SSP for a period of two years.
-This person will consult and be informed by the HSCB, Designated Safeguarding Leads Forum, Heads and Governors Forum, Infants and Secondary Executive Groups etc. - 14.4 The existing arrangement of having representation on the HSCB from the different education providers is to be maintained (colleges, primary, secondary, independent and special schools).
-Representation will be determined through nominations from the relevant providers every two years. - 14.5 A broader arrangement for consulting and engaging all schools and colleges will be achieved through extending the terms of reference of the existing Designated Safeguarding Leads Forum and through a standing safeguarding agenda at the other relevant school forums. - 14.6 The three sub groups will include a minimum of one school or college representative.
-The Thematic Groups will invite school or college representatives whenever the theme requires their expertise, experience or engagement.
+If named as a relevant agency, schools and colleges are under a statutory duty to cooperate with the published arrangements. - 14.2 To achieve this, the following arrangement was agreed. - 14.3 Two representative will be nominated by schools and colleges for membership of the SSP for a period of two years.
+These representatives will consult and be informed by the HSCB, Designated Safeguarding Leads Forum, Heads and Governors Forum, Infants and Secondary Executive Groups etc. - 14.4 The existing arrangement includes having representation on the HSCB from the different education providers is to be maintained (colleges, primary, secondary, independent and special schools).
+Representation will be determined through nominations from the relevant providers every two years.

-8This is currently a single individual but this could be vested in a number of people
+8 This is currently a single individual but this could be vested in a number of people